beatboxchad/nm4p_website/README.md

 - [x] sort by date fuck ya it's automatic
 - [ ] date-based navigation (for later in javascript)
 - [x] do not show past events

-The community calendar,I was thinking cards scrolling horizontally?

-Flyers - forget supporting just text. you need a flyer.

 #### thoughts